 Many called Jesus everything from Rabbi to the Messiah.
-Yet he posed the question, “Who do men say that I am?”
+Yet he posed this question, “Who do men say that I am?”
 And to his disciples he asked, “But who do you say that I am?”
 And to those who referred to him as King of the Jews he replied, “You say that I am a king.
 For this purpose I was born and for this purpose I have come into the world—to bear witness to the truth.
 Everyone who is of the truth listens to my voice.”
-Pilate said to him, “What is truth?”
+Pilate asked him, “What is truth?”
 (John 18:37-38)

 The body of Christ, at large, needs to go back to basics.
 As this “getting deep” has gotten us into a lot of backwards thinking and deep trouble.
 The church needs reviving by the true word and not theatrics.
 Where are the signs and wonders?
 For it is written: Signs and wonders shall follow them that believe.
 Now we have all of these religious productions that hype people up and they seldom leave changed.
 After meeting Jesus, the Word, people were never the same.
 It really makes you wonder….
 Whatever happened to the signs and wonders or greater works Jesus said we would be able to do?

 - And these signs shall follow them that believe; In my name shall they cast out devils; they shall speak with new tongues;